itsiiromiuy/ai-agent-capstone/README.md

 - Kaggle for hosting the capstone competition

 # redis server
-- start redis server
+- start redis server: `docker start redis-stack`
- docker start redis-stack

-- you don't have it running yet, you might need to create it first, as mentioned in your README:
+- If you don't have it running yet, you might need to create it first, as mentioned in your README:

-docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
+`docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`

-- You can check if Redis is running by using: docker ps | grep redis
+- You can check if Redis is running by using: `docker ps | grep redis`

-- Or try connecting to it directly: docker exec -it redis-stack redis-cli ping
+- Or try connecting to it directly: `docker exec -it redis-stack redis-cli ping`